A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: Further Examples

-While $A^\mu$ is not a 2-tensor, a discussion of the Faraday tensor is incomplete without addressing it first.
+While the four potential $A^\mu$ is not a 2-tensor, a discussion of the Faraday tensor is incomplete without first addressing it.
 The parity inversion properties of $A^\mu$ are rarely up for debate.
 It is the time reversal of $A^\mu$ which is the cause of contention in the literature.
 In particular, it is the question of whether a time reversal should `include' a charge conjugation.
 This debate is due in part to the Feynman–Stückelberg interpretation of anti-particle solutions, and in part due to the anti-unitarity of the time reversal operator.
 However, so long as we are considering the case of classical fields, we can cleanly separate time reversal from charge conjugation without debate.
-In the following the time reversal of a stationary charge $q$, will be understood to produce a description of an identical system, and \textit{not} a description of a system of a stationary charge of $-q$.
+In what follows, the time reversal of a stationary charge $q$ will be understood to produce a description of an identical system, and \textit{not} a description of a system of a stationary charge of $-q$.
 This can be stated as the postulate that classical electrical charges live in the trivial representation of the discrete reflection group.

-It is not clear \textit{a priori } what type of vector $A^\mu$ is.
-One can argue from its equations of motion that it should have the same properties as a current four vector.
-However this requires first assuming those equations are parity and time reversal invariant.
+It is not clear \textit{a priori} which vector rep of $\operatorname{O}(1,3)$ the potential $A^\mu$ takes.
+One could argue from its equations of motion that it should have the same properties as a four-current; but this requires first assuming parity and time reversal invariance of those equations.
 The answer can be gleaned from the much less assumptive but important expectation that the canonical momentum of the electromagnetic field has well defined transformation properties under the discrete reflection group for all observers.
-The momentum which enters the Hamiltonian of the electromagnetic field is given by \cite{JACKSON3RD}:
+The canonical momentum which enters the Hamiltonian of the electromagnetic field is given by \cite{JACKSON3RD}:

 where $p^\mu$ is the mechanical momentum of the relevant particle with charge $e$.
 If observers related by (proper orthochronus) Lorentz transforms are to agree about the charges of $P^\mu$ under the discrete reflection group, it must be the case that $K[e A^\mu] =K[p^\mu] = (m)$.
-As we are assuming $e$ is invariant under the reflection group, we conclude $K[A^\mu] = K[p^\mu] = 1 \oplus \vec{PT} = (m)$, i.e. $A^\mu$ is a momentum type vector.
+Committing to our assumption that $e$ is invariant under the reflection group, we must have $K[A^\mu] = K[p^\mu] = 1 \oplus \vec{PT} = (m)$, i.e. $A^\mu$ is a momentum type vector.

 We are now in a place to simply understand the time reversal of the Electromagnetic fields.
 The Faraday tensor may be defined as